 Tim Benz and his staff’s term with the Saint Viator Hockey Club will begin with the 2017 Spring and Summer programs.
-Tim and his brothers are relinquishing all other team coaching positions to focus their attention exclusively on our program.
+Tim, his brothers, and Sal are relinquishing all other team coaching positions to focus their attention exclusively on our program.

 Thank you for your continued support of our Hockey Club,